RevEngAI/reai-ghidra/README.md

 The **CorePlugin** provides services that are shared across all parts of the toolkit, namely configuration and API Services.

-You should therefore group related features into a Feature Plugin, and then aquire services from the CorePlugin as required.
+You should therefore group related features into a Feature Plugin, and then acquire services from the CorePlugin as required.
 This gives users the flexiblity to enable / disable features based on their use-case and/or preferences.

 ### Building